Updated on March 12, 2025

 There are, however, legal instruments or ways of holding a residence in the U.S. that make it possible to avoid probate of a will in that country.
 This makes it easier to transfer property to the estate.

-Joint Tenancy With a Right of Survivorship
+Tenancy by the entirety and Joint Tenancy With a Right of Survivorship

-Lady Bird Deed and Life Estate
+Lady Bird Deed and Enhanced Life Estate Deed

-Revocable trust
+Revocable trust (Living Trust)

 Better safe than sorry